 These bacon wrapped water chestnuts are crunchy marinated water chestnuts covered in bacon and a sweet and savory sauce, then baked to perfection.
 A quick and easy appetizer option that’s always a big hit!

-I love to serve a variety of appetizer recipes when I’m entertaining including mozzarella sticks, crockpot little smokies, and this classic dish of bacon wrapped water chestnuts.
+I love to serve a variety of appetizer recipes when I’m entertaining including mozzarella sticks, hot spinach dip, and this classic dish of bacon wrapped water chestnuts.

 Bacon wrapped water chestnuts on a sheet pan, garnished with parsley.

-I love appetizers that are wrapped in bacon!
-If you want more bacon wrapped treats you have to try my bacon wrapped jalapeno poppers, bacon wrapped dates and bacon wrapped shrimp.
+I love to wrap appetizers in bacon!
+If you want more bacon wrapped treats you have to try my bacon wrapped jalapeno poppers, bacon wrapped dates and bacon wrapped scallops.
 Bring on the bacon!

 Bacon Wrapped Water Chestnuts Ingredients